veraPDF/veraPDF.github.io/plugins/index.md

 The veraPDF software expects that Extractor returns the list of elements describing the custom features.
 They will be added as child elements to the `pluginFeatures` element.
 This element is automatically added to the element `customFeatures` as soon as the Extractor returns the custom features list.

 For example, a Plugin defines the Extractor that for some specific ICC profile (object with type ICCPROFILE) returns two elements describing the custom features.
 The element names are `theCustomFeature1` and `theCustomFeature2`.
-The element values are `theFeatureValue1` and `theFeatureValue2` accordingly.
+The element values are `theFeatureValue1` and `theFeatureValue2` respectively.
 In this case in the Features Report the element `iccProfile` for the ICC profile object will have the additional element `customFeatures` with the following content:

 #### Example
 ```xml